 In the Premier League right now, there are two such stories:

 AFC Bournemouth, a club with about 11,000 seats in a resort town on the south coast, had a game in 2009 which, had they lost, would have bounced them clear down into the Conference — into non-professional status.
 They won, 2-1, with a late goal that is still legendary.
 And then, an amazing six years later, they had gotten all the way to the Premier League.
-They will be there again for 2016-17.
+They are still there for the 2018-19 season.

-The current Premier League champions, Leicester City, had never won a top-flight title, and in 2009 was in League One — basically AA.
+The 2015-16 Premier League champions, Leicester City, had never won a top-flight title, and in 2009 they were in League One — basically AA.
 At the end of the 2014-15 season, they had to win about seven games in a row to avoid relegation from the Premier League … and the next year they won it all!

 Listen to that crowd when the ball goes in!
 And then the next year they went back down.
 Ah, well.
 Such is sport.